-do not have any confirmed cases of Rapid ʻŌhiʻa Death in North Hilo or Kohala on Hawaiʻi Island nor from any other Hawaiian Island.
+do not have any confirmed cases of Rapid ʻŌhiʻa Death from any island other than the Island of Hawai

 Landowners who suspect their trees are infected with